Playground Design

 A dull and uninspiring playground and unkempt school grounds can leave children feeling unexcited, uninspired and even lead to them misbehaving, at break times.

 Investing in your school playground and making even simple changes to the outdoor environment can improve the space and the students’ behaviour.
+Enhancing the playground can also provide more opportunities for physical activity and engagement during the school day.

 A National School Grounds survey found that 65% of schools believed school ground improvements encouraged learning and 73% found behaviour improved.
 It’s important for children to be stimulated both inside and outside of the classroom.